On Gull Lake

 The Summer Village of Parkland Beach spans a land area of 0.95 square kilometers.
 The Summer Village is governed by a three-member council as well as a chief administrative officer that oversees the day-to-day running of the Summer Village.

 Our Community Commitment

-The Parkland Beach General Store is an excellent place to stop and enjoy a relaxing coffee.
-It comes fully-stocked with all the essentials for summer and winter.
-Just two minutes away, RV Heaven & Marina offers 200 boat slips, gas, and a doublewide concrete boat launch.
+The Parkland Beach store, called Jorgy’s Hot Spot, is an excellent place to stop for refreshments.
+It is open year-round, to provide essentials for summer and winter recreation.
+Adjacent to Parkland Beach, RV Heaven & Marina offers 200 boat slips, gas, and a double-wide concrete boat launch.
 The Summer Village is a stone’s throw from the Gull Lake Golf Course, a popular executive par-three course capable of delivering a challenge for golfers of all abilities.